 For more tips on how to find the niche to start your blogging career on the right track, read this post.

 Much has been said about the platforms that you should use for your blog.
 In particular, lots of people consider WordPress to the blog of choice and with good reason.
 Due to its versatility and customization options, over 76 million websites and blog run using this platform.

 Bloggingpro has a post that details the exact process of setting your blog from scratch with WordPress, which will only take you a couple of minutes to do.

 However, the most important thing you need to consider when choosing your platform is whether or not you find it easy to use.
 You don’t have to use WordPress if you don’t feel comfortable using it.
 In fact, it’s not the user-friendliest CMS to use.
 There are other platforms like Squarescape, Wix, and others that make creating your blog a breeze.
-Refer to this post about the different website builders for your review.

 Figure out how you want to earn

 There are multiple ways to monetize your blog.